crcn/beet/README.md

 Huh?
 ----

-Beet keeps track of child processes (primarily node.js), and makes sure they stay alive.
+Beet keeps track of child processes, and makes sure they stay alive.
 It also has a few hooks so that beet *itself* stays alive, even after the system restarts.
 Check out a video demo [here](http://d.pr/OMGe).

 Why?
 ----